krisdevs/xmcp/.github/README.md

 **Default behavior (recommended):**

 - `pnpm run build` - Builds only `xmcp` and `create-xmcp-app` packages
-- Skips building examples for faster CI/development iteration
+- Skips building examples and config packages for faster CI/development iteration
 - Examples are tested by installing the built packages, not by building them
+- Config packages (like `eslint-config-custom`) are skipped in validation

 **Full build (when needed):**